How Back Pain Can Impact Your Blood Pressure

 This content was medically reviewed by Baher S. Yanni, MD, on December 8th, 2018.

 For patients with severe back pain, finding an effective pain management treatment is essential because it improves your overall quality of life, but it could also be imperative to your cardiovascular health.
 Medical researchers have there is a link between chronic pain and hypertension, also known as high blood pressure.
 That means that if you struggle with pervasive back pain, you are at higher risk for high blood pressure and other issues related to cardiovascular health.

 Many patients attempt to deal with acute back pain on their own.
 However, if you have not spoken to an orthopedic doctor about back pain treatments, you may be putting yourself at risk for more severe health issues.
 Don’t live with back pain any longer than you have to.
-By speaking to the specialists at Spine Institute of North America, we will work out a treatment plan to address your back pain, thus helping to stave off the development of hypertension.
+By speaking to the specialists at Spine INA, we will work out a treatment plan to address your back pain, thus helping to stave off the development of hypertension.

 How Chronic Back Pain Causes Hypertension

 Chronic pain has a traumatic effect on our bodies.
 It’s connected to many different physical and psychological disorders, including hypertension.
 The systems that regulate pain and blood pressure are suspected to be linked, which may be the reason why sufferers of chronic back pain often exhibit multiple cardiovascular symptoms, including hypertension.
 Pain elevates blood pressure because of two biological responses that occur when your body experiences painful sensations:

 - Electrical pain signals sent out from the brain stimulates a continuous discharge of the sympathetic nervous system.
 This sympathetic discharge produces hypertension and tachycardia, or a pulse rate over 100 beats per minute.